Tips and homemade solutions for a natural and healthy weight gain journey.

 Specialists agree that the human gut really is the secret to a healthy life.
 Therefore, it is vital for us to take care of our digestive system by embracing regular eating habits, and also providing the body with all its needs, keeping the digestive fire (known in Ayurveda as' Agni) alive.

-Rasayana in Ayurveda is a concept aimed at preventive, promotive and protective care for the human body.
+Rasayana is the science of well being as dictated by Ayurveda.
+Rasayana in Ayurveda is a concept aimed at preventive, promotive, and protective care for the human body.
+It is the concept of maintaining the body at its best as a preventive form of medicine.
+It enhances the general feeling of well being, digestion, skin, and hair growth.
+Rasayana Ayurvedic products improve the formation of the Dhatus (tissues) and also maintain the Dhatus.
 The science behind Rasayana serves to enhance the tissues (dhatus) and the plasma in our body ridding it of digestive disorders, enhancing skin and hair growth and promoting behaviour and conduct which in Ayurvedic terms is known as Achara-Rasayan.

 Ayurvedic products leverage Rasayana principles in the form of jams and lehyams, the dosages of which are prescribed by Ayurvedic doctors and experts.
+Rasayana enhances the benefits of nutrition for all the tissues.
 Regular intake of these products will rejuvenate your tissues and promote appetite.

 Agni translates into that ability of all digestive organs, when given an adequate amount of food, to be lively, effective, and coordinated in function.
 An important part of the effective digestive process is this "appropriate amount of food."

 There needs to be an optimal level of Agni to regulate efficient digestion.